MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/deployment-guide-for-visio.md

 If you already use other tools to deploy software to your users, such as Microsoft Configuration Manager, you can use the Office Deployment Tool along with those tools to deploy Visio LTSC 2021.

 > [!NOTE]
-> - Visio LTSC 2021 is available directly from the Office CDN instead of from the Volume Licensing Service Center.
+> - Visio LTSC 2021 is available directly from the Office CDN.
 > - Visio LTSC 2021 is installed by using Click-to-Run instead of by using Windows Installer (MSI).
 > - The Office Customization Tool (OCT) that's used for Windows Installer (MSI) versions of Visio isn't used with Visio LTSC 2021.